 To avoid problems with hackers and hostile visitors, you should

-always make sure that all kiosks runs on their own,
+always make sure that all kiosks run on a restricted

-This chapter aims to give you a basic understanding of how use KioskForge.
+This chapter aims to give you a basic understanding of how to use KioskForge.

-KioskForge is intended to be used by all sorts of users for which reason it strives to require as little technical knowledge as possible and to automate the creation (forging) of the kiosk as much as possible.
+KioskForge is intended to be used by all sorts of users, for which reason it strives to require as little technical knowledge as possible and to automate the creation (the forging) of the kiosk as much as possible.

 KioskForge works by modifying a supported Ubuntu Server installation